Intro to Changing your Sleep

 — Aristotl

-Each of us have patterns or habits in our lives that are so automatic that we can be doing something complex, like driving a car, without even thinking about it.
+Each of us has patterns or habits in our lives that are so automatic that we can be doing something complex, like driving a car, without even thinking about it.
 One example of this can be when you drive from your home to work, school, or to a best friend’s house.
 You know every turn, every stop sign, and even the potholes along the way so well that you may wonder how you even got to your destination in the first place.
-Researcher Wendy Wood believes that habits can make up up to 43% of the activities you participate in on a daily basis (Wood, 2021).
+Researcher Wendy Wood believes that habits can make up to 43% of the activities you participate in daily (Wood, 2021).
 Think of that!

 As you go on to improving your sleep, bear in mind that sleeping well isn’t about uncovering a secret hack or miracle fix.
 It’s not about summoning enough willpower to finally get to bed on time.
 In this module, we have educated you on how sleep works and why you should get good sleep, but it’s not all about that either.
-It’s all about habits--things you do or avoid doing on a regular basis--that facilitate good sleep.
+It’s all about habits--things you do or avoid doing regularly--that facilitate good sleep.
 As Wendy Wood explains in the video below, successful people accomplish their goals because their unconscious selves (habits and rituals) are in alignment with their conscious selves (goals, motivation, and choices).
-You can bring your conscious and unconscious selves into alignment through time and repetition.
+You can align your conscious and unconscious selves through time and repetition.
 Don’t count on improving your sleep without those two things.
 Through time and consistent effort, you will be rewiring your brain to make sleep just as automatic as your drive to work in the morning.

 The important role of your environment

-Your environment has an extremely large impact on the decisions you make on a regular basis.
+Your environment has an extremely large impact on the decisions you make regularly.
 In your life, you are surrounded by a million different people, places, things, or circumstances that affect your thoughts and behavior.
 As a result of this, it is important to be mindful of the different cues that are around you and what those cues urge you to do.
 Let’s say, for example, that you have a goal to eat out less.
 However, your affinity for Taco Bell competes fiercely with this goal, and you find your resolve tested regularly by the local Taco Bell that you pass by every day on your drive home from work.
 The very sight of the Bell fills your head with thoughts of Cheesy Gordita Crunches and cool Baja Blasts.
 Instead of summoning up enough willpower to just keep driving, the key may be an environmental change--or, in other words--a change in the sights, sounds, smells, tastes, and sensations that you are exposed to.
 In our example, choosing a new route to drive home may be the best way to keep your goal.
 By directly changing your environment, you can indirectly accomplish your goals.
 Watch this video with renowned writer James Clear on the importance of changing your surroundings.

 The principle of focusing on your system rather than your goals also applies to sleep.
 Here are some helpful examples: Let’s say you find yourself scrolling on your phone for an hour before bed every night.
 So, you move your charging block to an outlet that leaves your phone out of reach when you’re in bed.
 Perhaps you notice that you get woken up at 5:00 am every morning by your neighbor’s car lights as they leave for work.
 So, you install blackout curtains.
 Maybe getting to bed on time is a struggle because of how long it takes to get your kids to bed.
 So, you give your kids an earlier bedtime.
 To better follow your bedtime routine, perhaps you turn off all notifications on your phone after a certain hour.
 All in all, when we seek to make changes to the cues that surround us, our behaviors and habits are likely to change as well (Carden & Wood, 2018).
 Whatever your situation may be, ask yourself, In what ways are my systems/surroundings preventing me from getting the sleep I need?
 How can I change my environment in order to eliminate those obstacles?
-The possibilities are endless but the solutions tend to be simple.
+The possibilities are endless, but the solutions tend to be simple.

 Some final thoughts